-If manual changes have been made the list can be saved (\square) and can be used as a conversion file in future imports.
-After clicking OK button the model will be exported.
+If manual changes have been made the list can be saved (\blacksquare) and can be used as a conversion file in future imports.
+After clicking OK button, the model will be exported.

-After clicking OK on the section import tab, the model will appear in the modeling area.

-It is also important to know, that the xlsx model export file has to be created using English language, otherwise the import process will not work.
+After clicking $\mathbf{O}\mathbf{K}$ on the section import tab, the model will appear in the modelling area.
+It is also important to know, that the xlsx model export file must be created using English language, otherwise the import process will not work.